 Talented is an understatement when it comes to Tasneem El Meshad.
-I've literally been obsessed with her work since high school, because that's where I was first introduced to Tasneem, as Miss Tasneem.
+I've been a huge fan since high school, because that's when I was first introduced to Tasneem; as Miss Tasneem.
 She used to teach art in my school, and my friends and I were always in awe (and slightly intimidated) of her talent and I knew I had to have her featured on my blog.

 Her work to me is definitely top tier and what makes it more powerful is the way she speaks about her art and the passion in her words.
 This is something you'll definitely notice throughout this interview.
 The positive mindset and hopeful outlook she has on life and her experiences is honestly so inspiring and I truly believe is going to open many more doors for El Meshad in the future.

 The Tuk Tuk Series by Tasneem El Meshad (a personal favourite)

 Did you always know you wanted to become an artist?